PiniponSelvagem/football_data/README.md

 Programmed application in C language for the subject "Programming in Computational Systems - PSC", using a Linux VMachine.
 This app queries a server, with jansson and curl libraries, where it finds data of several football competitions, teams and games.
-* ISEL, Intituto Superior de Engenharia de Lisboa.
+* ISEL - Intituto Superior de Engenharia de Lisboa.
-* LEIC, Licenciatura em Engenharia Informática e de Computadores.
+* LEIC - Licenciatura em Engenharia Informática e de Computadores.

 ## Getting Started